-When made properly, Pico De Gallo is a fabulous condiment that not only adds color and texture to a dish, it can add a breath of freshness to a braised chicken taco or a bowl of my green chili recipe.
+When made properly, Pico de Gallo is a fabulous condiment that not only adds color and texture to a dish, it can add a breath of freshness to a braised chicken taco or a bowl of my green chili.
 The trouble is that most of the time, this condiment ends up being more like a chunky watered-down gazpacho that renders anything below it a soggy mess.
-So how do you make a great Pico De Gallo with a pleasant balance of flavors that doesn't dribble down your arm when you scoop it up with a chip?
+So how do you make a great Pico de Gallo with a pleasant balance of flavors that doesn't dribble down your arm when you scoop it up with a chip?

 On the flavor side, it's all about the ingredients that you use.
-The tomatoes should be ripe, but not so ripe that they turn into mush when you try and cut them.
+The tomatoes should be ripe, but not so ripe that they turn into mush when you cut them.
 When you're slicing the tomatoes, it's important to use a very sharp knife so that you don't need to use any pressure to cut through the skin.
 If you don't have a sharp knife, a knife with a serrated edge such as a bread knife or a steak knife will do.

 For the onions, sweet onions work best, because they give you great onion flavor and texture without the tears, but if you can't find them, you can also make regular onions milder by "taming" them.
 Just make a solution of 2 cups of water with 1 tablespoon of baking soda and soak the chopped onions for 15 minutes before rinsing them thoroughly.
 The baking soda neutralizes the volatile sulfur compounds in the onion, giving you all the onion flavor and sweetness, without the burn.
 For the chili pepper, you can use whatever chilies you like in a quantity that suits your preferences for heat, but I like using jalapeños for Pico de Gallo because they have a relatively low concentration of capsaicin, which means you can pile on the Pico without making your food tongue-searingly spicy (that's what the hot sauce is for).